KazunaStudio/fypj/README.md

 # REFRAMED

+<b>Disclaimer:</b>
+This project is a final year project using third party software to be a dynamic application.
+If you would like to take a look at the static part of the application, click <a herf="KazunaStudio.github.io/fypj/">here</a>
+<b>Do not click the link to the side, it will not work.</b>

 The project is called Reframed and it is about creating a hybrid application.
 This application promotes the recycling of spectacles by selling/donating.
 Most spectacles are still in good condition however owners are unsure how to dispose of them.

 The reasons for a change in the spectacle is because either it is an outdated style or there was a change in degree.